mesg-foundation/mesg-js/README.md

 ## Task

-The service should call `mesg.listenTask` to register its available tasks to MESG Core.
+The service should call `mesg.listenTask` to register its available tasks to MESG Engine.
 An object containing the tasks' key is the only parameter of this function and the tasks' functions are the values.
 This function returns an [event emitter](https://nodejs.org/api/events.html#events_class_eventemitter) with possible events `data` and `error`.

 ```javascript
 mesg.listenTask({